socialmedia-class/socialmedia-class.github.io/index.md

 Instructor
-: &nbsp;&nbsp;&nbsp;&nbsp; [Wei Xu](http://www.cis.upenn.edu/~xwe/) is a post-doctoral researcher in the Computer and Information
-Science Department at the University of Pennsylvania.
+: &nbsp;&nbsp;&nbsp;&nbsp; [Wei Xu](http://www.cis.upenn.edu/~xwe/) will be starting as an assistant professor in the Department of Computer Science and Engineering at the Ohio State University in fall 2016.
+She is currently a post-doctoral researcher in the Computer and Information Science Department at the University of Pennsylvania.
 Her research interests are in social media and natural language processing.
-She has received her PhD in 2014 from New York University, and is a recipient of the MacCracken Fellowship.
+She has received her PhD in 2014 from New York University.
 During her PhD, she visited University of Washington for two years.
-She is organizing the ACL Workshop on Noisy User-generated Text.
+She is organizing the ACL/COLING [Workshop on Noisy User-generated Text](http://noisy-text.github.io/).
+She  a workshop co-chair for ACL 2017, an area chair for EMNLP 2016 and the publicity chair for NAACL 2016.

 <br>Time/Place ([registration](http://nasslli2016.rutgers.edu/about_nasslli.html) is now open!)